5 Spring Waterfall Hikes in the Cascades

-While so much dampness can wreak havoc on a sunny outlook and make it even harder to be motivated to get outside, there is at least one gushing benefit to record rainfall: waterfalls of epic proportion.
+While dampness can wreak havoc on a sunny outlook and make it even harder to be motivated to get outside, there is at least one gushing benefit to the long rainy months: waterfalls of epic proportion.

 Try out any of these great spring waterfall hikes to get a glimpse at just how much good a good rain can do.